PrincetonUniversity/SPECFEMPP/docs/developer_documentation/tutorials/tutorial1/Chapter4/index.rst

 .. _Chapter4:

-Understanding ``specfem::compute::assembly``
+Chapter 4: Understanding assembly C++ struct
 ============================================

-For the purpose of this tutorial, we will need to understand how the data is organized in the assembly and the functions that are available to access that data.
+Within SPECFEM++, we utilize the abstraction of data containers, to store the data required, and data access functions, to interface with the data containers.
+The concept of data containers allows us to group items that are related to each other into single data structures, whereas data access functions allow us to group data items that are generally accessed together into container specific data-types, improving cache locality and reducing memory access times.
+The concept also allows us to separate the data storage from the computation, making the interface more self-consistent, modular, and easier to maintain.

 Data Containers
 ---------------

 The assembly divided into a set of data containers, primarily implemeted as C++ structs.
-These containers store the data required for computation of wavefield evolution in a cache friendly manner.
+These containers store the data required for computation of wavefield evolution.
 To elaborate, let us consider the data container used to store spatial derivatives of basis functions (:math:`\partial \xi / \partial x`, :math:`\partial \xi / \partial y`, :math:`\partial \gamma / \partial x`, :math:`\partial \gamma / \partial y`).

 .. code:: cpp